Scaling limit of a limit order book model via the regenerative characterization of L\'evy trees: Model and main result

 \begin{rk} We will prove more than is stated, namely, we will show that $X$ converges jointly with its mass and price processes, and also with their associated local time processes at $0$ (see Lemma~\ref{lemma:joint-convergence}). \end{rk}

-In the rest of the paper we assume that the assumptions of this theorem holds, i.e., $\E(J) > 0$ and $J \in \{-j^*, \ldots, 1\}$ for some $j^* \in \N$.
-The behavior when $\E(J) < 0$ is completely different and has been treated in Lakner et al.~\cite{Lakner:0} using stochastic calculus arguments, see the Introduction and Section~\ref{sec:discussion} for more details.
+In the rest of the paper we assume that the assumptions of this theorem hold, i.e., $\E(J) > 0$ and $J \in \{-j^*, \ldots, 1\}$ for some $j^* \in \N$.
+The behavior when $\E(J) < 0$ is completely different and has been treated in~\cite{Lakner16:0} using stochastic calculus arguments, see the Introduction and Section~\ref{sec:discussion} for more details.